Contact us on 01422 357792, or by email: firstname.lastname@example.org to request your FREE copy of Care & Support Bradford

 They receive support with:

-If you value maintaining you independence, Extra care housing offers older people a secure place to live in a home of their own, but with care and support on hand 24-hours a day.
+If you value maintaining your independence, Extra care housing offers a secure place to live in a home of their own, but with care and support on hand 24-hours a day.

 For many people, Extra care is the ideal solution as they can have their own space, but with the added reassurance that help is at hand.
-Extra care also allows people to move out of houses, where they are finding it difficult to cope, into a home where they can be secure and live independently.
+Extra care also allows people to move out of houses, into a home where they can be secure and live independently.